 Methadone addiction rehab program therapists routinely work with people who swapped one dependency for another.
 Frequently, this happens when a program doesn’t offer adequate support.
 Similarly, the physiological development of tolerance and subsequent dose increases spell trouble.
 That’s when you might need methadone addiction rehab.

-Working in a Methadone Addiction Rehab Program That Customizes a Care Protocol for You
+A Methadone Rehab Program That Customizes Treatment to You

 The San Antonio Recovery Center operates the Texas addiction rehab programs that put the client first.
-Whereas others automatically reach for drug replacement therapy, our therapists assess your needs.
-From there, we consult with you on the options.
+Our therapists assess your needs, understanding that there is no one-size-fits-all treatment for addiction.
+We will assess your needs and present you with options while answering all your questions.
 The goal is to provide you with a drug and alcohol rehab that leads to lifelong recovery.

 Possible treatments during a methadone addiction rehab program focus on behavioral and medical solutions.
 Examples include: